NinjaHaresh/UnifiedIngress/README.md

 File Name  | Changes needed
 ------------- | -------------
-app.yaml  | no changes, but you can change # of replicas if you like service.yaml  | no changes needed rbac.yaml   |two fields for 'namespace' must match your intended namespace) Do not change other fields cic.yaml  |   Change 172.16.16.74 to your NSIP, Change "nsroot" to user, change 2nd "nsroot" to password of NetScaler VPX ingress.yaml |change 172.16.16.75 to your desired VIP IP
+app.yaml      | no changes, but you can change # of replicas if you like service.yaml  | no changes needed rbac.yaml     | two fields for 'namespace' must match your intended namespace. cic.yaml      | change 172.16.16.74 to your NSIP, Change "nsroot" to user, change 2nd "nsroot" to password of NetScaler VPX ingress.yaml |change 172.16.16.75 to your desired VIP IP

 Before deploying the ingress.yaml, I would suggest you open an SSH connection to the external VPX and run the following to tail the ns.log.
 This will show you all the commands the CIC shoots to the VPX